Yagisan/The-Bustling-Valley/README.md

 ![Rest_Config_Image](assets/images/Reset_Config.png)

 **Right click** on it, and select **Clear Overwrite**.
 That's it.
 The game will regenerate any needed configuration files when you next start.

+## Why are there trees in Ridgeside Village buildings ?

+The Bustling Valley 0.2.0 includes Ridgeside Village 2.0 - this is a complete overhaul of the previous versions.
+The maps have changed.
+As a result you **must** start a new farm for the maps to look correct.
+You can not continue with your existing save.

 ## Contact and Technical Support